Skip to content

 Approved.

-Authorized the Dallas Public Facility Corporation to acquire, improve, develop and own 3021, an 86-unit mixed-income multifamily development at 3021 Martin Luther King Jr. Boulevard, and enter a 75-year lease with Phoenician Development Group LLC.
-Includes 39 market-rate units, business/technology center, fitness center, community park, and DART transit access.
-Approximately $20 million private investment.
+Authorize the Dallas Public Facility Corporation to acquire, improve, develop, and own 3021, an 86-unit mixed-income multifamily development at 3021 Martin Luther King Jr. Boulevard, and enter a 75-year lease with Phoenician Development Group LLC.
+Includes 39 market rate units, business/technology center, fitness center, community park space, and DART access; ~$20 million private investment.
+Approved with one opposed (Mendelson).

 See the vote tally and conditions for this decision →